henrysky/astroNN/docs/source/quick_start.rst

     scikit-learn, tqdm and astroquery required for some basic astroNN function

 Since both Tensorflow and Keras are rapidly developing packages and astroNN heavily depends on Tensorflow.
-The support policy of astroNN to these packages iw only the last 2 official versions are supported (i.e. the latest and the previous version are included in test suite).
+The support policy of astroNN to these packages is only the last 2 official versions are supported (i.e. the latest and the previous version are included in test suite).

 For instruction on how to install Tensorflow, please refers to their